Rice's whale: Vocalization

 The whale may exhibit a unique vocal repertoire that differs from the acoustic signatures of Bryde's whales or any other known baleen whale, making vocalization a potential diagnostic feature.
 Five call types are known for wild Rice's whale, although only three of them have been definitively linked to the species.
 Two additional call types have also been documented from a captive juvenile.
 Each individual makes around 22 calls per day, with each call producing on average 8.2 sounds per hour.

 Long-moans are the most common call types.
-They usually last between 20–27 seconds at a frequency range between 43-208 Hz and exhibit a regular pattern of amplitude modulation with a modulation frequency of 3.4 Hz.
-In occasional association with long-moans are tonal-sequences, which consists of a series of narrow-bandwidth tonals that each have an average duration of 3.6 seconds at a frequency range of 99.4-107.4 Hz.
+They usually last between 20 and 27 seconds at a frequency range between 43 and 208 Hz and exhibit a regular pattern of amplitude modulation with a modulation frequency of 3.4 Hz.
+In occasional association with long-moans are tonal-sequences, which consists of a series of narrow-bandwidth tonals that each have an average duration of 3.6 seconds at a frequency range of 99.4–107.4 Hz.
 The tonal-sequences can contain up to 6 different tonals.
 The occurrence of tonal-sequences after long-moans are relatively rare; only 3.2% of documented long-moans are followed by tonal-sequences with a mean time gap of 3.87 seconds.
 A last set of call types are the downsweeps, brief sounds characterized by a sharp drop in frequency from beginning to end.
 In the Rice's whale, there are multiple documented variations of downsweeps.
-The first variation is the downsweep-sequence that occurs in repetition; sequences range between 2 to 27 downsweeps with an average of 0.8 seconds between each downsweep.
+The first variation is the downsweep-sequence that occurs in repetition; sequences range between 2 and 27 downsweeps with an average of 0.8 seconds between each downsweep.
 Each individual downsweep usually lasts 0.3 seconds with frequencies beginning at 113 Hz and ending at 51 Hz.
-Another variation consists of "pulse pairs" of downswept pulses that start with a start-end frequency range of 143–78 Hz with individual pulses and interpulse intervals ranging between 0.4-0.7 seconds and 0.6-1.3 seconds respectively.
+Another variation consists of "pulse pairs" of downswept pulses that start with a start-end frequency range of 143–78 Hz with individual pulses and interpulse intervals ranging between 0.4 and 0.7 seconds and 0.6–1.3 seconds respectively.
 A third possible variation consists of a three-segment sequence of downsweeps that occur at higher frequencies of 170–110 Hz.
 Each segment may include single downsweep, doublets, or triplets.
 Of these five documented call types, only the long-moans, downsweep-sequences, and pulse pairs have been definitively linked with individual whales.
 The other two documented types have yet to be verified in the same manner, but scientists generally agree that they belong to the Rice's whale through parsimony.